 What do you enjoy most about [industry, job, hobby, club/group]?

-I see you’re a fan of [cuisine, sport, event, etc.], what did you think of [latest news or event]?
+I see you’re a fan of [cuisine, sport, event, etc.], what did you think of [latest news, webinars or events]?

 Successful salespeople know that timing is everything.
-Here are some unique sales discovery questions that you can ask to find out if you can provide the right service now:
+Here are some unique sales discovery questions that you can ask to find out if you can provide the right solution now:

 What’s the ideal business/team performance for you?